 Apple turnovers- These puff pastry apple turnovers are made with a delicious spiced apple filling and wrapped with flaky puff pastry.

 Apple crumble- This apple crumble recipe is extremely easy to make, true comfort food with a crispy crumble exterior and a caramelized apple filling interior.

-Easy apple cake (sharlotka)– This easy apple cake is going to be your new favorite easy and light cake!
-This cake is fluffy, light, airy, moist, soft, and delicious.
-This apple cake contains only a few simple ingredients to make and takes under 20 minutes to prep.
+Easy apple cake (sharlotka)- This apple cake contains only a few simple ingredients to make and takes under 20 minutes to prep.